Cognigy/Documentation/docs/ai/empower/llms/llm-session-token-counter.md

 In Cognigy.AI, you can use a [Code Node](../../build/node-reference/basic/code/overview.md) to track and output the Large Language Model (LLM) total token usage in a chat session.
 This way, you can track your [LLM providers](providers/all-providers.md) costs.

 The LLM Session Token Counter retrieves the token usage information via LLM provider-specific API calls to return the exact number of tokens the LLM uses.
-If the information is not available, the token usage is estimated by Cognigy.AI.
+If the information is not available by the provider, the token usage is estimated by Cognigy.AI.

 ## Prerequisite